-Day 18: Trek to Darchen - 4-5 hours.
-Drive to Gung Gyotsho Lake or Seralung Gompa.
+Day 18: Trek to Darchan - 4-5 hours.

-Your last day's trekking is a beautiful hike.
+Your last full day of trekking is a beautiful hike.
 Continuing south, you cross a bridge over a side stream from Kailash, and then contour up as the river descends towards the plain.
 Ensure you stop regularly to check the view behind you - it is superb.
 After an hour and a half the valley closes in and you will be walking high above the river in a kind of a steepening gorge.
 On the walk today you are likely to be walking alongside many pilgrims, also descending.
 And indeed this section is one of the loveliest on the trek.
-Looking to west side of the valley you can clearly see a defined crash zone of where the Indian tectonic plate crashed into the Asian plate all those million years ago.
+Looking to west side of the valley you can clearly see a defined crash zone of where the Indian tectonic plate crashed into the Asian plate all those millions of years ago.
 It's possible to clearly see the buckling of the front end of the Indian plate and a dramatic change in the geology.
 Two professional geologists in one group helped to identify the oceanic rocks here at 4,600m above sea level and to point this all out to the group!

 You make a dramatic exit from the river valley on to the plain at the Last Prostration Station at 4,609m/15,120ft.
 Your truck will meet you and the yaks will unload once they arrive.
 Rakas Tal glistens in the distance as you pass mani walls decorated with carved yak skulls.
-You trek a further 11⁄2 hours west to Darchen along the edge of the plain to complete the full Kora.
-As you arrive in Darchen you can see the route heading up to the Inner Kora, but you must complete 12 more koras before you would be allowed on this route!
+You trek a further 11⁄2 hours west to Darchan along the edge of the plain to complete the kora.
+As you arrive in Darchan you can see the route heading up to the Inner Kora, but you would have to complete 12 more koras before you would be allowed on this route!